-Ginny and I worked very closely, and through her I gained intimate knowledge of the liturgical movement and met distinguished theologians and liturgists.
+Ginny and I worked very closely, and through her I learned about the liturgical movement and met distinguished theologians and liturgists.
 She was a scrupulous editor and a scholar of modern liturgical history, having worked at the Conference for more than forty years, from its early successes with large, Eucharistic congresses to its scaled-down existence as a publisher of print resources.

 The first is her rejection of the adjective “very” to add emphasis to a person or thing (e.g., the “very” essence of a prayer text).
 Ginny regarded this not only as superfluous but a distraction from the main point.
 I still hear her voice every time I come across it in my reading.